Olivki/katbox/README.md

 katbox separates any anonymous operations from logged in operations by placing all anonymous operations in the `Catbox` companion object.
 Therefore any functions defined there do not require a userhash.

-All functions are documented properly, so only the very basics will be shown here, for further information, reading the documentation on the functions.
+All functions are documented properly, so only the very basics will be shown here, for further information, read the documentation on the functions.

 ### Uploading files